strathausen/blog/articles/unixblog.md

 implemented in different languages or runtimes.
 Instead of just another library for tome platform, it's a univeral tool.

-Let's take as an example a small
+Let me illustrate this development directive with a small
  <a href="/mumpitz">static site generator that I wrote</a> some time ago.